 The teachers are expected to mark the internal assessment on the basis of internal assessment criteria given for each individual subject (in the respective IB subject guide).
-However the teacher may use his/her judgement regarding whether to apply all the criteria or some of them.
-The teacher are expected to consult and take approval of respective HODs before finalising on the criteria to be applied.
+However, the teacher may use his/her judgment regarding whether to apply all the criteria or some of them.
+The teacher is expected to consult and take approval of respective HODs before finalizing on the criteria to be applied.

 The IB Grade descriptor for each of the subject group is unique and is given on the subject page on OCC.

 Each subject will be having their specific grade boundaries.
 For the purpose of summative assessment, the teachers are expected to follow IB grade boundaries(taken from last IB examinations in that subject) for their respective subject groups.
 However, the teacher can customize the grade boundaries and descriptors as per the difficulty level of the question paper and coverage of syllabus (till the assessment date).The grade descriptor for each IB grade is given on respective subject page of OCC.
 Also, the grade boundary will differ as per the SL and HL level for the same subject.
 The marks of the students will be converted as per the IB grade boundaries for that group for previous examination session.
 Also, it is to be noted that each subject groups grade boundary will have its own grade descriptor(for that specific subject group).
 The teacher is expected to communicate the grade descriptor to the student beforehand so that he/she understand the meaning of 5 or 7 grade.